trevor-bingham99/trevor-bingham99.github.io/_posts/2023-09-18-first-post.md

 ## Conclusion

-In this article, we barely scratched the surface of what all Tableau can do to faciliate making data visualizations and enhance them in simple ways.
+In this article, we barely scratched the surface of what all Tableau can do to facilitate making data visualizations and enhance them in simple ways.
 It is a powerful tool to use, and the way that it is set up makes it very easy to learn, and intuitive to use, making Tableau a great tool out of the many other options.